A fast food-freezing temperature estimation framework using optimally located sensors: Numerical examples

 \subsection{Temperature reconstruction with an optimal sensor placement algorithm}

-In this section, we test the optimal sensor placement algorithm proposed in section \ref{sec:greedy} using the same set of parameters for the boundary conditions used in Section \ref{sec_foodextrapolation}.
-We compare the reconstruction output of this algorithm with a regularly chosen observation region, as depicted in Figure \ref{fig:greedy}.a.
-Nested squared observation regions are taken, excluding the food region, leading to 4 sensors set-ups, namely with 56, 162, 266 and 352 (full domain excluding food) measurements.
-In contrast, a sparser sensor selection is made when using the 3-step algorithms, as shown in Figure \ref{fig:greedy}.
+In this section, we test the optimal sensor placement algorithm proposed in Section \ref{sec:greedy} using the same set of parameters for the boundary conditions used in Section \ref{sec_foodextrapolation}.
+We compare the reconstruction output of this algorithm with a regularly chosen observation region, as depicted in Fig.~\ref{fig:comp_greedy}.
+Nested squared observation regions are taken, excluding the food region, leading to 4 sensor set-ups, namely with 56, 162, 266, and 352 (full domain excluding food) measurements.
+In contrast, a sparser sensor selection is made when using the 3-step algorithms, as shown in Fig.~\ref{fig:sensor_placement_congreedy}.
 Interestingly, the method tends to privilege both the food surroundings and the upper part of the computational domain, corresponding to the region where the turbulent airflow interacts with the food and with the stratified air in the upper part of the cabinet.

 To evaluate and compare the performance of the proposed Greedy algorithm against regular sensor placement, we compute the relative l2-norm error of temperature defined in Eq. \eqref{eq:error_apost}.
-The time-dependent and time-averaged values of the relative l2-norm error between regular and optimal sensor placements with different amount of measurements are compared in Figure \ref{fig:greedy2} a), and \ref{fig:greedy2} b), respectively.
+The time-dependent and time-averaged values of the relative l2-norm error between regular and optimal sensor placements with different amount of measurements are compared in Fig.~\ref{fig:comp_greedy} $(b)$, and \ref{fig:comp_greedy}$(c)$, respectively.